robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

           are equivalent.
 An exception to this rule is that the whitespace character is not ignored inside the `extended variable syntax`_.

+.. note:: Starting from Robot Framework 2.7.5, non-breaking spaces are
+          replaced with normal spaces regardless the test data format.
+          This is done to avoid hard-to-debug errors when a non-breaking space is accidentally used instead of a normal space.
+If real non-breaking spaces are needed in test data, it is possible to create variables containing them, for example, in `variable files`_.

 __ `Space and empty variables`_

 Dividing test data to several rows